- Library Card Application

 Family Movies - Movies the whole family can enjoy.
 Family movies occur throughout the year, but not on a regular schedule.
 Please check the events calendar for showings.

 Computer Classes-are held in the lab, room for 18 adults .
 These classes are geared for the novice, included are pc basics, introduction to Internet, e-mail and more.
 You may register at the reference desk or by calling the library at 732 671-3700 ext.
 320 or 321.
 See the full calendar of classes.

-Computer Tutoring - One-on-one computer help is avaiable, by appointment only, on Tuesdays, Thursdays, and Saturdays.
+Computer Tutoring - One-on-one computer help is avaiable, by appointment only.
 Call the Reference Desk at 732-671-3700, ext.
 320 to schedule a free computer help session.